Rukshaaa/Certifications/Python ML Certificate.md

-# "Data Science and Machine Learning in Python Certificate"
+# Data Science and Machine Learning in Python Certificate

-##from Deerwalk Institute of Technology
+## from Deerwalk Institute of Technology